Joey P. Mánlapaz in front of "Hitched" (Oil on linen; 42" x 20") at her Capitol Hill studio.

 Joey P. Mánlapaz

-Washington, DC-based artist Joey P. Mánlapaz was born in the Philippines and came to the United States as a young teen.
-She attended the George Washington University earning a Bachelor of the Arts degree in Fine Arts and Zoology (Pre-Medicine) and subsequently a Master of Fine Arts Degree in Painting.
+Born in Quezon City, Philippines and raised in metro-DC, Joey P. Mánlapaz attended the George Washington University earning a Bachelor of the Arts degree in Fine Arts and Zoology (Pre-Medicine) and subsequently a Master of Fine Arts Degree in Painting.
+When not at her easel, Mánlapaz is next happiest offering art workshops to older adults at assisted living and memory care facilities at Forest Hills of DC and Charles E. Smith Life Communities.